dlannan/defold-jolt/README.md

-# defold-newton
+# defold-jolt
-A phsyics extension for Defold based on newton-physics engine.
+A phsyics extension for Defold based on jplt physics engine.

+This is currently not usable - under construction.